 Staff engineers vs. systems engineers

 Systems engineers are multidisciplinary professionals who combine engineering and management skills to oversee projects and systems.
-Like staff engineers, they work in a range of industries such as information technology, transportation, manufacturing and product development for retail, healthcare and business.
-While staff engineers and systems engineers both occupy leadership positions and administer project management, the roles differ in the following ways:
+Like staff engineers, they work in a range of industries, such as information technology, transportation, manufacturing and product development for retail, health care and business.
+Some of the differences between staff and systems engineers are:

-Collaborators: While staff engineers typically concentrate on working with junior engineers, managers and executives, systems engineers may also work other departments such as marketing and sales to develop systems related to customer outreach and distribution.
+While staff engineers typically concentrate on working with junior engineers and managers, systems engineers may also work with other departments such as marketing and sales.
+The multidisciplinary approach of the latter allows systems engineers to develop systems related to customer outreach and distribution.

-Responsibilities: Systems engineers are often responsible for designing security and safety systems, then managing implementation and maintenance.
+Systems engineers often design security and safety systems and manage their implementation and maintenance.
 In comparison, staff engineers create plans for project development, mentor junior engineers and support managers by offering leadership in specific technical areas.

 Explore more articles